Bira/octopus-carnival/_drafts/stormtroopers.md

 Melee weapons are pretty much non-existent in most of the movies, but when they are present they usually resemble staffs, batons or tonfas with a Neurolash add-on (p.
 UT165) tuned for paralysis or pain.
-The power field these weapons generate lets them parry light-sabers, making them dangerous in the hands of skilled wielders.
+The power field these weapons generate lets them parry light-sabers, making them dangerous to Jedi in the hands of skilled wielders.

 ## Trooper Training and Tactics